 Oral health is important, and not just because people like to have clean, sparkling teeth.
 Ensuring that a patient’s teeth are free from cavities and that their gums are healthy means a better quality of life for those patients; likewise, regular checkups can ensure a patient’s mouth has no indicators for any other possible health concerns like hypertension or diabetes.

 However, it’s all too easy to overlook things during the course of a day spent examining patients’ oral health.
-Thankfully there are ways to fine-tune your approach to good dental health by examining federally and state-gathered health statistics made available to the public and to dental health professionals.
+Thankfully there are ways to fine-tune your approach with good dental health resources and state-gathered health statistics made available to the public and to dental health professionals.
 Here’s how you can use data to improve oral health behavior and treatment.

 Focus on Regional Data

 99% of the information provided by organizations like the Centers for Disease Control are unlikely to be specific to where you live and work.
 That being said, you can easily filter data results to your state – and in some cases, even your general region.
 This can help you identify common health trends in your area such as the general percentage of people who visit their dentist at least once a year.
 In some cases, you might be able to break the data down by age and gender, making it easier to target certain demographics to encourage better oral health behaviors.

 Other important regional data issues can be whether your local area provides fluoridated water, if its municipal water source is un-fluoridated, or if a certain percentage of households in your region use groundwater wells instead.
 Knowing this information can help dentists to ensure patients receive enough fluoridation to protect their dental health through other means, such as the use of fluoride toothpaste, prescription oral supplements or other protective orthodontic treatments.
 Click here to see more.